trizen/sidef/README.md

     * regular expressions,
     * support for using Perl modules,
     * optional dynamic type checking,
-    * and a large number of built-in types.
+    * and a reasonable number of built-in types.

 ### WWW